chamarairesh1982/PropertyBoss/README.md

 to add the previous tables and policies.
 For the reviews feature introduced in this version, execute `supabase/update_v3.sql` as well.
 For the agent analytics and appointments features added in v4, run `supabase/update_v4.sql` after applying the earlier updates.
+To load the sample data used by the new calendar view, execute `supabase/update_v5.sql` after running the previous updates.

 5. **Deploy the Edge Function**